-5 Conclusion
+5. Conclusion

 This paper investigates theoretically and experimentally the effect of a negative externality on bidding strategies in an English clock auction and a first-price sealed-bid auction with two incumbents and one potential entrant.
 On the theoretical front, the equilibrium analysis shows that in the English auction one of the incumbents will typically engage in severe free riding.
 When this happens, the remaining incumbent bids quite aggressively to deter entry, bidding up to his value plus the potential cost of the negative externality.
 In the first-price sealed-bid auction, free riding and aggressive bidding coexist for incumbents as there is no way for bidders to implicitly coordinate their actions as in the English auction, resulting in incumbents bidding more aggressively than the potential entrant in order to avoid the externality.
 This in turn induces the entrant to bid more aggressively than in an auction with no externality present.

 We observe substantial, though far from complete free riding in the English clock auction treatment.
 Further, in those sub-auctions where the remaining incumbent competes against the entrant, incumbents bid reasonably close to the equilibrium level predicted, well above their private value in order to deter the entrant.
 While bids are close to equilibrium levels for regulars they are not for entrants, with many of the latter bidding well above their valuations.
-Looking at the extant literature indicates that this is not some odd behavior of our sample population, but rather it reflects rivalistic bidding of the sort found in Andreoni et al. (2007) in second-price sealed-bid auctions when all bidders' valuations are common knowledge.
-Bidding in the first-price auctions, while well above the levels predicted under the risk-neutral Nash equilibrium, tends to satisfy the qualitative predictions of the equilibrium with regular bidders bidding higher than entrants, and both regular bidders and entrants bidding higher than in a first-price auction with no externality present.
-Qualitative predictions regarding higher revenue and lower efficiency in the sealed-bid versus clock auctions, along with the likelihood of the entrant winning the auction, are satisfied in the data as well.
+Looking at the extant literature indicates that this is not some odd behavior of our sample population, but rather it reflects rivalistic bidding ways of dealing with, the typical practice of re-mixing subjects between rounds in experiments).
+Given the clear theoretical predictions regarding efficiency and entry rates between the clock and FPSB auctions, one-tailed statistical tests are justified and used in Table 3.